Hey Pythonistas, we can deploy Python functions!

 - The code itself can be directly deployed in an isolated cloud function.

-- The function resources scale automatically when the traffic evolves (the infra handles this for me).
+- The function resources scale automatically, up but also down, as the traffic evolves (the infra handles this for me).

 - The function is highly available (a benefit of using a managed service).